C++ Strings and Text

 1. C-Style Strings (char*)

-A C-style string is a contiguous sequence of chars terminated by a null byte ('\0').
-The null terminator is what distinguishes it from a generic char* — it tells every C string function where the string ends.
+• C-style string = contiguous chars terminated by '\0'.
+Null terminator distinguishes from generic char* — tells C string fns where it ends.

 const char* s = "hello"; // 6 bytes: h e l l o \0